JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/why_participate_in_study_group.md

 In the introduction to _The Urantia Book,_ the revelators inform us about the state of our minds, and here is what a Divine Counselor tells us:

 > IN THE MINDS of the mortals of Urantia — that being the name of your world — there exists great confusion respecting the meaning of such terms as God, divinity, and deity.
-Human beings are still more confused and uncertain about the relationships of the divine personalities designated by these numerous appellations.
-[Foreword [UB 0:0.1](/en/The_Urantia_Book/0#p0_1)]
+Human beings are still more confused and uncertain about the relationships of the divine personalities designated by these numerous appellations. <a id="a51_320"></a>[Foreword [UB 0:0.1](/en/The_Urantia_Book/0#p0_1)]

 Who among us has not found it difficult to understand what this Divine Counselor was telling us in the Foreword of the book?
 Who among us, after several readings, still does not have some difficulty understanding certain concepts, let alone appropriating spiritual truths?